Nubdark/printf/README.md

-# C Printf Projects
+# PrintF is a custom implementation of the C programming function print forward.

-##Writing a C Function that produces output according to a format.
+## Writing a C Function that produces output with conversion specifiers c, s and %.

-##Handling conversion specifiers.
+## Handling conversion specifiers d and i.

-##Handling custom conversion specifiers.
+## Handling custom conversion specifier b.

-##Handling conversion specifiers.
+## Handling conversion specifiers u, o, x and X.

-##Using a local buffer of 1024 chars in order to call write as little as possible
+## Using a local buffer of 1024 chars in order to call write as little as possible.

-##Handling custom conversion specifiers.
+## Handling custom conversion specifier S.

-##Handling conversion specifier: p
+## Handling conversion specifier p.

-##Handling flag characters for non-custom conversion specifiers
+## Handling flag characters +, space and # for non-custom conversion specifiers.

-##Handling length modifiers for non-custom conversion specifiers
+## Handling length modifiers I and h for non-custom conversion specifiers.

-##Handling the field width for non-custom conversion specifiers
+## Handling the field width for non-custom conversion specifiers.

-##Handling the precision for non-custom conversion specifiers
+## Handling the precision for non-custom conversion specifiers

-##Handling the 0 flag character for non-custom conversion specifiers
+## Handling the 0 flag character for non-custom conversion specifiers

-##Handling the - flag character for non-custom conversion specifiers
+## Handling the - flag character for non-custom conversion specifiers

-##Handling custom conversion specifiers

-##Handling custom conversion specifiers
+## Handling custom conversion specifier r that prints the reversed string.

+## Handling custom conversion specifier R that prints the rot13'ed string.
+All the above options sould work well together.

+# Authors Hellen Mito | @Hellen_Mito AND Barnabas Ngunyi | @Barney_Gordons